Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 main()

-Tip: The key metric to watch is target AUROC, not source AUROC.
-Source AUROC tells you the model can classify anomalies where it has labels—that is expected.
-Target AUROC tells you if domain adaptation is actually transferring anomaly detection knowledge to the unlabeled domain.
+Tip: The metric of primary interest is the target AUROC, not the source AUROC.
+Source AUROC indicates only that the model can classify anomalies where labels are available, which is the expected baseline.
+Target AUROC reveals whether domain adaptation is actually transferring anomaly-detection knowledge to the unlabeled domain.

 Evaluation and Metrics

-After training, we need rigorous evaluation on the target domain.
-Our evaluation script computes standard anomaly detection metrics, combines classifier and reconstruction scores, implements multiple threshold strategies, and generates diagnostic plots.
-This is where you find out if domain adaptation actually worked.
+After training, rigorous evaluation on the target domain is required.
+The evaluation script computes standard anomaly-detection metrics, combines classifier and reconstruction scores, implements multiple threshold strategies, and produces diagnostic plots.
+This is the stage at which the success of domain adaptation can be assessed.

 evaluate.py